-It may take several months for swelling to fully dissipate and up to 6 months for incision lines to mature.
+It may take several months for swelling to fully dissipate and up to six months for incision lines to mature.

 Life-long sun protection will help to maintain your rejuvenated appearance by minimizing photo-aging or sun damage.
 In addition, a healthy lifestyle will also help extend the results of your rejuvenated, more youthful appearance.
 This includes reducing tobacco use or stopping altogether.

 MACS (Minimal Access Cranial Suspension) Lift – Facelift Alternative